644 Broadway, San Francisco, CA 94133, USA

 Sat 10:30am - 11pm

-Ode to Chinese foodIf you like food halls similar to New York's Eataly, you'll love this 30,000 square-foot paean to Chinese cuisine, opened in 2017 by San restaurateur and chef George Chen of Betelnut (R.I.P.) fame.
-The modern and airy space is like nothing else you'll see in Chinatown and centers around the ground floor Market Restaurant.
+Ode to Chinese foodIf you like food halls similar to New York's Eataly, you'll love this 30,000 square-foot paean to Chinese cuisine, opened in 2017 by San Francisco restaurateur and chef George Chen of Betelnut (R.I.P.) fame.
+The modern and cavernous space is like nothing else you'll see in Chinatown and centers around the ground floor Market restaurant.
 Daily changing menus are prepared in four different open kitchens and contain anything from Dim Sum to seafood to hand pulled noodles and Chinese charcuterie and barbecue.
 George's wants diners up close to the fresh ingredients that go into stellar Chinese cuisine, and eliminate the preconceived notion that Chinese food is unhealthy mystery meat in brown sauce, served in a white carton.
 There is also a Chinese tea lounge on the main floor, a casual bar, and a shop with gift items such as books, kitchen gadgets, and lines sourced from Chinese artisans.
-Upstairs, and only accessible via a back alley, will be Eight Tables (opening TBD), a gourmet restaurant with an eight-course tasting menu taking Chinese food to gastronomic heights.
-Eventually there will be a 40-seat lounge serving craft cocktails, and a roof bar.
+Upstairs, and only accessible via a back alley, is Eight Tables, chens sumptuous gourmet restaurant with an eight-course tasting menu taking Chinese food to gastronomic heights.
+Also upstairs (via semi-secret stairway) is the Cold Drinks Bar, serving craft cocktails that are heavy on the scotch.
+Look for a fancy roof bar to open in the future.
 But for now, there is plenty of variety at China Live spice up your next visit to Chinatown.